 - In paragraph 22(d), there is nothing wrong with offering a free gift on the purchase of a number of drinks, for example, a branded rugby shirt in return for buying 8 pints.
 However, this should be done by way of loyalty card or similar, and be run over a sufficiently long period of time for those drinks to be purchased responsibly.
-In the case of off-trade products such as those stamped on individual bottles or cans, the promoter must ensure that offers are sensibly limited (for example, 1 redemption per week). - Sampling activity in paragraph 22(e) is acceptable provided it is done so responsibly.
-The following are guidelines that are deemed to be responsible -
+In the case of off-trade products such as those stamped on individual bottles or cans, the promoter must ensure that offers are sensibly limited (for example, 1 redemption per week). - Bottomless Brunch / Dinner or similar 'Bottomless' promotions Whilst the Responsible Retailing Code recognises that these types of promotion are a novel way of providing consumers with a 'value' offer, it is important that they do not encourage people to consume more alcohol than they would have otherwise intended.